Madeline Kenney - Signals

 A product of the Bay Area’s ever-evolving pop music sensibilities and deep-rooted experimental tendencies, Kenney’s live act has evolved to employ members of local groups including Astronauts, etc., Bells Atlas, and Perhapsy.
 Originally from the Pacific Northwest with a background in neurobiology, Kenney moved to the Bay Area in 2013 to pursue a career in baking.
 Her music gained new shape and nuance while living in Oakland—spurred in no small part by the new community.
 Kenney’s writing process and individual sound developed with alacrity, and in 2015 she began to perform at local venues and clubs.
 Out this June, the Signals EP is the best representation of the year Kenney has had, and no doubt a glimpse into many lionizing moments to come.

-• Produced and recorded by Chaz Bundick (Toro Y Moi, Les Sins)
+• Produced and recorded by Chaz Bear (Toro Y Moi, Les Sins)

 • Live act includes members of Astronauts, etc., Bells Atlas, and Perhapsy